Sangarshanan/mit6.824/notes/raft.md

 Raft uses **randomized election timeouts** to ensure that split votes are rare and that they are resolved quickly

-This election term will continue until a follower stops receiving heartbeats and becomes a candidate.
+An election term will continue until a follower stops receiving heartbeats and becomes a candidate.

-Suppose the randomized election timeouts lie between `Tmin` and `Tmax` then Tmin must be atleast double of heartbeat team cause we don't want hella elections to be happening even before a heartbeats go out.
-Tmax is the max time we can afford our system to be down cause when a leader is down and the next election hasn't happened the whole system is frozen so Tmax or the max value of the randomized election timeout cannot be too high, depends on how often failures happen and how available we want the system to be.
-It also cannot be too low cause between on a random election timeout servers need time to cast votes and elect a leader before the next timeout.

 ### Log Replication